As of August 16th 2022

 Other Things In My Life

 I’ve played the guitar since I was in middle school, but never felt good.
 I’m still not good, I don’t know how to “jam” with other players, don’t know music theory.
 But at least I can solo in a minor pentatonic pretty well.
-I’ve started to learn more theory and fundamentals and am really enjoying it.
-Videos from Ben Eller have been very useful.
+Rarely play in the last 2 months though.

 Been well over a year now since I started surfing as a pandemic hobby.
 Still find it difficult, tiring, and incredibly fun.
 Recently I feel like I’ve hit a new skill level where I have a much better understanding of how to actually enter a wave.
 I still straight ride most of the time, but can consistently catch waves on a long foam board and even the Wavestorm foam fish board now.
 I am very far from being good, but nowadays when I go to surf I actually get to surf waves more often.
 Wild how long that took, I catch maybe 3-5 an hour but that is wayyy more than how I spent most of my time surfing at 1-2 waves (if any) per two hours.